Taiko no Tatsujin: Wadaiko Master

 In May 2014, several Taiko no Tatsujin arcade cabinets, seemingly based on the Momoiro Ver. release, appeared in arcades in Brazil under the title Wadaiko Master.
 These cabinets were translated into Portuguese and featured a reduced song list, containing only 32 tracks, including three Brazilian music tracks exclusive to this edition.
-Wadaiko Master is offline-only and does not include network features such as Banapassport support or software updates available in other versions.
+Wadaiko Master is offline-only and does not include network features such as Bandai Namco Passport support or software updates available in other versions.